artluai/spoolcast/WORKFLOW_RULES.md

 - deleted columns still influence downstream output
 - the asset manifest contains unresolved required assets
 - a background run resets when it should be continuous
+- content files were written into the repo when they belong in the content root

 ## Validation Checklist